connorrothschild/v3/content/articles/automation-scrollytell.md

 “Okay, okay.
 But what is *add*???”

-Good question. *add* is the variable I constructed to correspond to the user’s input (in this case, the scroll\!).
+Good question. *add* is the variable I constructed to correspond to the user’s input (in this case, the scroll!).
 When we put it all together, we’re going to wrap our plot object into a rendering function *inside* the server function.
 Confusing?
 It looks like this: